-National benchmark Baseline 2018/19 2019/20 2020/21 2021/22 2017/18 Sept 2018 Target Target Target Target Total number of school places in specialist resource provisions in mainstream schools in Kingston.
+National benchmark Baseline 2018/19 2019/20 2020/21 2021/22 Success measures 2017/18 Sept 2018 Target Target Target Target Total number of school places in specialist resource provisions in mainstream schools in Kingston.
 Not collected 228 228 266 304 342 Total number of school places in special schools in Kingston.
 Not collected 335 335 367 399 431 Percentage of children and young people with SEND who are permanently excluded from school.
 Not collected 50% 25% 0% 0% 0% Percentage of young people aged 16 to 25 with SEND in vocational training schemes, including apprenticeships, traineeships, supported internships and employment.
-Not collected 17% 20% 25% 30% 35%
+Not collected 17% 20% 25% 30% 35% Percentage of SEND commissioning activity involving children and young people Not collected Percentage of SEND commissioning activity involving parents and carers Not collected

 Activity Investment £ Lead Start date End date Specialist school places Produce a 10 year SEND provision plan that identifies the number and types of early years, school and post-16 places needed and makes recommendations for how and where these should be provided.
-12,000 Associate Director: School Place Planning Jan-19 Mar-19 Lobby the Department for Education to maximise the chances of funding for the two special free schools submitted as part of the Special Free School Presumptive Route; develop options for alternative funding for these schools if government funding is not approved.
-0 Associate Director: School Place Planning Oct-18 Dec-18 Develop a marketing campaign for the SEND local offer to promote the high quality of local SEND provision in mainstream schools, specialist resource provisions and special schools.
+12,000 Associate Director: School Place Planning Jan-19 April-19 Complete the Special Free School Presumptive Route following Department for Education approval to proceed for two new local schools (one Kingston and one Richmond) 0 Associate Director: School Place Planning Oct-18 Jan-20 Develop a marketing campaign for the SEND local offer to promote the high quality of local SEND provision in mainstream schools, specialist resource provisions and special schools.
 15,000 Associate Director: Business Development Jan-19 Jun-19 Increase the number of specialist resource provision places to reflect the needs identified in the 10 year SEND provision plan.
-To be confirmed Associate Director: School Place Planning Jan-19 Apr-22 athways for young people aged 16 to 25 evelop a local post-16 learning offer for specific roups most likely to use residential provision, aximising the use of the adult education urriculum and community assets such as libraries.
-Associate Director: Commissioning Apr-19 Jul-19 evelop the 14 to 19 offer in Achieving for Children provide information, advice and guidance on athways into training and employment for young eople with EHCPs.
-7,500 Associate Director: Commissioning Feb-19 Apr-19 ternative education provision eview the funding and delivery model for ternative education provision to ensure it provides bod value for money and whether it could be etter targeted for children and young people ith SEND, including investigating mechanisms r recharging schools for the costs of permanent sclusion.
-0 Associate Director: School Place Planning Apr-19 Apr-19 edirect top-up funding to provide all schools of th specialist therapeutic consultations so that ey can modify and improve their school spaces and environments for learners with SEMH needs, mabling a reduction in funding for EHCPs for these udents.
-0 Strategic Lead: Educational Inclusion Feb-19 Sep-19 nerapies evelop, commission and/or provide an improved cal therapies offer based on the findings of the eeds assessment and gap analysis.
-Associate Director: Health Services and Chief Nurse Feb-19 Apr-19
+To be confirmed Associate Director: School Place Planning Jan-19 Apr-22

+Pathways for young people aged 16 to 25 Develop a local post-16 learning offer for specific groups most likely to use residential provision, maximising the use of the adult education curriculum and community assets such as libraries.
+Associate Director: Commissioning Apr-19 Jul-19 Develop the 14 to 19 offer in Achieving for Children to provide information, advice and guidance on pathways into training and employment for young people with EHCPs.
+7,500 Associate Director: Commissioning Feb-19 Apr-19 Alternative education provision Review the funding and delivery model for alternative education provision to ensure it provides good value for money and whether it could be better targeted for children and young people with SEND, including investigating mechanisms for recharging schools for the costs of permanent exclusion.
+0 Associate Director: School Place Planning Feb-19 Apr-19 Redirect top-up funding to provide all schools with specialist therapeutic consultations so that they can modify and improve their school spaces and environments for learners with SEMH needs, enabling a reduction in funding for EHCPs for these students.
+0 Strategic Lead: Educational Inclusion April-19 Sep-19 Therapies Develop in consultation with children, young people, parents, carers and professionals an improved local therapies offer based on the findings of the needs assessment and gap analysis, including a strategy to provide therapeutic support beyond the statutory model.
+Associate Director: Health Services and Chief Nurse Feb-19 Sep-19